souritaray/Developer-Landing-Page-project-9/README.md

 - Flexbox
 - In depth knowledge about block level and inline elements.
 - In depth knowledge in CSS selectors and pseudo selectors in CSS
+- Media queries

 ## Time required to complete the project

-Approximately 8 hours or more.
+Approximately 12 hours or more.